ijt/elm-dom-elt-reuse/README.md

-# Getting Elm to reuse DOM elements
+# Issue trying to get Elm to reuse DOM elements
 This is an exploration to find out how to make Elm reuse DOM elements.

 To see the issue